Lowery History, Family Crest & Coats of Arms

 - James Lowery, aged 55, who arrived in New York, NY in 1812

 - John, Lowery Jr., who landed in Washington County, Pennsylvania in 1813

 - Alexander Lowery, who landed in Allegany (Allegheny) County, Pennsylvania in 1839

-- Thos Lowery, aged 24, landed in New York, NY in 1839
+- Thomas Lowery, aged 24, who landed in New York, NY in 1839

 - David Lowery (b.
 1960), American guitarist, vocalist and songwriter